13th Armoured Regiment (India)

-13th Armoured Regiment, is an armoured regiment of the Indian Army.
+13th Armoured Regiment is an armoured regiment of the Indian Army.

-Formation
+Raising

-The regiment was raised on 21 December 1984 at Ahmednagar under the command of Lt Col Balram Singh Mehta.The regiment was initially raised with Sikh, Rajput and South Indian squadrons, but was later converted to "All India- All Class" composition.
+The regiment was raised on 21 December 1984 at Ahmednagar under the command of Lt Col Balram Singh Mehta, a war hero of Battle of Garibpur in 1971.The regiment was initially raised with Sikh, Rajput and South Indian squadrons, but was later converted to "All India- All Class" composition.

 History

 First equipped with Vijayanta tanks, the regiment converted to T-90 tank profile in 2004.
 Its first operational assignment, however, was in counter-insurgency duties in Jammu and Kashmir.

 The regiment had the honour of participating in Republic Day Parades in 1987 and 2009 with Vijayanta and T-90 tanks respectively.

-The regiment was presented the ‘President’s Standards’ at Babina on 19 October 2010 by the President of India, Ms Pratibha Patil.
+The regiment was presented the ‘President's Standards’ at Babina on 19 October 2010 by the President of India, Ms Pratibha Patil.

 Regimental Insignia

 The regimental crest is a brass sunburst with white metal crossed lances and pennons.
 Number 13 is inscribed as the core of the sun and the regimental motto is inscribed in a circle around the core.
 Number 13 in brass is worn as shoulder titles by all personnel of the regiment.